Mogao Caves: Discovery and revival

 Bodhisattva leading a lady donor towards the Pure Lands.
 Painting on silk (Library Cave), Late Tang.

 During late nineteenth century and early twentieth century, Western explorers began to show interest in the ancient Silk Road and the lost cities of Central Asia, and those who passed through Dunhuang noted the murals, sculptures, and artifacts such as the Stele of Sulaiman at Mogao.
 There is an estimated half a million square feet of religious wall murals within the caves.
-The biggest discovery, however, came from a Chinese Taoist named Wang Yuanlu who had appointed himself guardian of some of these temples around the turn of the century and tried to raise funds to repair the statues.
+The biggest discovery, however, came from a Chinese Taoist abbot named Wang Yuanlu who had appointed himself guardian of some of these temples around the turn of the century and tried to raise funds to repair the statues.

 Some of the caves had by then been blocked by sand, and Wang set about clearing away the sand and made an attempt at restoration of the site.
 In one such cave, on 25 June 1900, Wang followed the drift of smoke from a cigarette, and discovered a walled up area behind one side of a corridor leading to a main cave.
 Behind the wall was a small cave stuffed with an enormous hoard of manuscripts.
 In the next few years, Wang took some manuscripts to show to various officials who expressed varying level of interest, but in 1904 Wang re-sealed the cave following an order by the governor of Gansu concerned about the cost of transporting these documents.